doomsower/react-native-vkontakte-login/README.md

 ### iOS

-1. This module requires CocoaPods to be used in iOS project.    [here](https://facebook.github.io/react-native/docs/embedded-app-ios.html) you can find instructions on how to add    CocoaPods to your react-native project.
+1. This module requires CocoaPods to be used in iOS project.
+To add CocoaPods to your React Native project, follow steps 2 throught 7 of [this](https://blog.callstack.io/login-users-with-facebook-in-react-native-4b230b847899#.lai35aq3a) tutorial.
 Add this line

     ```ruby